dynaconf/dynaconf/docs/validation.md

 )
 ```

-But can also be expressed in separated validators, notice that order matters
+But can also be expressed in separate validators, notice that order matters
 because validators are evaluated in the given order.

 ```python